eManPrague/frui.ts/README.md

 # Frui.ts

-Frui.ts is a UI MVVM library for React, based on Mobx, and written in TypeScript.
+Frui.ts is a frontend framework using MVVM design pattern for clean separation of concerns and long-term maintainability.
+It is built on top of the popular React library with MobX and modern TypeScript language.
+Frui.ts uses ViewModel-first approach which enables automated testing of complex workflow on the ViewModel level with no need

 ## Installation